peakvisor/parsing/README.md

 # benchmarking

-fast_enum_benchmark target launches the benchmark.
+bench directory contains CMake project which builds the banchmark.
+Its fast_enum_benchmark target launches the benchmark.
 To control what is benchmarked, comment out headers in bench/main.cpp.
 To control amount of repetitions, set kRepetitions in bench/bench_common.h.
 Keep in mind that it was noticed that launching benchmark with other big processes running leads to very volatile results.